smayan-kumar-panda/codecrack/README.md

 # CodeCrack 🚀

-Welcome to **CodeCrack** – your all-in-one coding practice platform!
+Welcome to **CodeCrack** – your all-in-one coding practice platform! ,this is a code execution platform to solve DSA problems with ease.
 This project is designed to help users practice coding problems, manage playlists, submit solutions, and track their progress, all with a modern backend built on Node.js, Express, and Prisma.
 Whether you’re prepping for interviews or just love solving problems, LeetLab has you covered! 🎯